libregis/GST101/docs/Lab1.md

     In addition to data models (vector and raster) we have to understand file formats.
 Some file formats are designed to store vector and others raster data.
 Shapefiles are vector file format.
 In fact they are probably the most common vector file format.
 An individual shapefile can only contain one geometry type (polygon, line, or point).
 A shapefile is actually a collection of files on the computer with a common name, but different extensions.

-3. Now select PubSchools.shp and check it properties.
+3. Now select PubSchools.shp and check it's properties.
 You’ll see that this is also an ESRI Shapefile but that it is a point dataset with 287 features.
 4. Select SDOT_StateRoutes.shp and check it properties.
 This is an ESRI Shapefile with line geometry and 122 features.
 5. Select Hawaii_Counties.shp again and click on the properties and then select Preview tab from Layer Properties.
     This shows you the spatial features of this GIS dataset (shown in figure below )